KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 * [Imgur _(by Yume\#2875)_](https://imgur.com/a/RHLsjtj)

 **Significance:**
 Kazuha's E aura check seems to be able to even ignore his own aura.
-Given that some rotations are tuned to Kazuha's E absorbing the expected element, one may want to avoid dashing+jumping before inputting his E. However, one might also be able to use this bug to intentionally avoid absorbing self auras onto his E.
+Given that some rotations are tuned to Kazuha's E absorbing the expected Element, one may want to avoid dashing+jumping before inputting his E. However, one might also be able to use this bug to intentionally avoid absorbing self auras onto his E.

 As for an explanation to why this bug occurs, it's probably due to funky aura check mechanics in Kazuha's E. Perhaps the dash jump makes it so he can't detect his own aura due to the invincibility frames during the dash, with the jump allowing for E to be input while the invincibility frames are happening, although this is all just speculation.